Jonathan-Z49/weather-app/README.md

 # Weather App
 Weather app that lets you know the current and weekly weather of any location.
+Built with Javascript(ES6+), HTML, SCSS, Webpack.

 ## Features:
 - Search bar for finding a location.
 Powered through the use of Google Maps Javascript API.